SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-benchmarking.md

 description: Basics
 ---
 Often one has two (or multiple) datasets of different frequency for the same target variable.
-Sometimes, however, these data are not coherent in the sense that they don’t match up.
+Sometimes, however, these datasets are not coherent in the sense that they don’t match up.
 Benchmarking[^1] is a method to overcome this situation.
 It happens quite often, as an aggregate of a higher-frequency measurement is not necessarily equal to the less-aggregated measurement.